groupdocs-annotation/GroupDocs.Annotation-Docs/net/getting-started/use-cases/add-text-annotations.md

 url: annotation/net/how-to-add-text-annotations-to-pdf-file
 title: How to Add Text Annotations to PDF files using .NET
 weight: 2
-description: "Programmatically add text annotations to PDF files.
+description: "How to add the text annotations to PDF files.
 Add text field and strikeout annotations using .NET API."
 keywords: highlight PDF, add annotations in PDF, annotate PDF, strikeout text for PDF
 productName: GroupDocs.Annotation for .NET
 hideChildren: False